KatePaulauskas/Project-one/README.md

     To align with web standards and ensure accessability compliance CSS code of the site was passed through [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fkatepaulauskas.github.io%2Faerial-photography%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
 Below is a summary of the issues identified and corresponding corrections made:

-  - Issue 1: 64 - header - 'top' is not a 'align-items' value : 'top'
+  - __Issue 1:__ 64 - header - 'top' is not a 'align-items' value : 'top'
     - Correction: 'top' was replaced with 'flex-start' value to 'align-items' to the top

-  - Issue 2: 227 - #services-list, #why-choose-us-list - Value Error : font-family 100% is not a font-family value : 100%
+  - __Issue 2:__ 227 - #services-list, #why-choose-us-list - Value Error : font-family 100% is not a font-family value : 100%
     - Correction: 'font-family' was replaced with 'font-size'

-  - Issue 3: 438 - #hero-section - left is not a align-items value : left
+  - __Issue 3:__ 438 - #hero-section - left is not a align-items value : left
     - Correction: To align items to the left 'align-items' property was replaced with 'justify content' property and 'flex-start' value was used to keep items to the left"

-  - Issue 4.
-Warning - Imported style sheets are not checked in direct input and file upload modes:
+  - __Issue 4:__ Warning - Imported style sheets are not checked in direct input and file upload modes:

     ```
         @import url('https://fonts.googleapis.com/css2?family=Antic+Slab&family=Architects+Daughter&family=Duru+Sans&display=swap') ;